top of page

 Early Warning Signs of Reading Challenges

+Children with language delays or speech sound differences may show early signs of difficulty with reading-related skills.
 These signs often appear before formal reading begins and can be easier to spot when we look at development by age.

 Watch for:

-• limited vocabulary (uses fewer words than peers)
+• Limited vocabulary (uses fewer words than peers)

-• difficulty understanding simple directions
+• Difficulty understanding simple directions

-• not combining words into short phrases (“more juice”)
+• Not combining words into short phrases (“more juice”)

-• little interest in songs, rhymes, or books
+• Little interest in songs, rhymes, or books

 These early language skills form the foundation for later reading.